-First, I will show the coin control feature of Bitcoin Core, then talk about Bitcoin mixing in general, finally I introduce my implementation of a privacy oriented coin control feature, which was just merged yesterday and will get into the next version of HiddenWallet.
+First, I will show you the coin control feature of Bitcoin Core.
+Then talk about Bitcoin mixing in general.
+Finally I introduce my implementation of a privacy oriented coin control features, in HiddenWallet and in Wasabi Wallet.
+Quick context here: The latter is the successor of the former.

-Simple Bitcoin Transaction
+Naive Bitcoin Transaction

 This is how a simple Bitcoin transaction looks like.
 You send some coins from one address to another address, and you get back the change to the same address.

-Avoid Address Reuse
+Avoiding Address Reuse

-Almost all Bitcoin wallets today use this model.
+Most Bitcoin wallets today use this model.
 Now, wouldn’t it be great if we could prevent our wallets to join together coins?
 This is what coin control feature is for:

 Let’s talk a bit about Bitcoin mixers.
-I am going to show you that, without using coin control feature you are going to be deanonymized, even if you use Bitcoin mixers.
+I am going to show you that, without using a coin control feature you are going to be deanonymized, even if you use Bitcoin mixers.